 Truth is fact; there are always subjective perspectives but is not a valid perspective or opinion about what’s true when and if a person LIES.
 To that end, no matter how much attention or “respect” a Cluster B predator demands to be shown, understand what they are really seeking — ultimately — is to feel more powerful than they actually are as well as desiring to be in control.

-It’s a vicious NO WIN dilemma created for abuse victims expected to pledge allegiance to enabling toxic thinkers at the expense of EVERYONE who perpetually strives to act morally and socially with regard for the collective and common good.
+It’s a vicious NO WIN dilemma created for abuse victims expected to pledge allegiance to enable toxic thinkers at the expense of EVERYONE who perpetually strives to act morally and socially with regard for the collective and common good.